Gabe-Klaris/College-Johnbot/README.md

 Johnbot for college schedule<br />
 Johnbot will never die, long live Johnbot!<br />
-This is a template for the program to run on aws.<br />
+Template for program to run on heroku<br />
-(Hosting and instructions will be added once I figure out how to use aws)
+Instructions on how to fill variables coming soom.<br />
+Due to heroku removing free tier, this will soon be running on aws<br />
+Instructions and aws hosting coming soon TM.